 2. Intersections

 Unlike some countries, in Japan, you can’t turn right or left if the light is red – no “right turn on red.”
 You can only turn on the green light.
-However, you must yield to pedestrians even if the light is green.

 3. Speed Limit